ringbuffer-org/computer_music_basics/website/posts/SuperCollider/playing-samples.rst

 .. date: 2021-05-02 10:40:00 UTC
 .. tags:
 .. category: basics:supercollider
-.. priority: 10
+.. priority: 9
 .. link:
 .. description:
 .. type: text

 The ``Buffer`` class manages samples in SuperCollider.
 There are many ways to use samples, based on these buffers.
-The following example loads a WAV file and creates a looping node.
+The following example loads a WAV file (find it in the download) and creates a looping node.
 When running, the playback speed can be changed:

 .. code-block:: supercollider

   s.boot;

-  // get script's directory for relative paths ~root_DIR = thisProcess.nowExecutingPath.dirname++"/";
+  // get and enter the absolute path to a sample ~sample_path = "/some/directory/sala_formanten.wav";

-  ~buffer  = Buffer.read(s,~root_DIR++"../audio/sala_formanten.wav");
+  ~buffer  = Buffer.read(s,~sample_path);

   (
   ~sampler = {